mosip/inji-vc-renderer/js/ReadMe.md

   - Extracts the svg template url from the render method
   - Downloads the SVG XML string.
   - Parses the template with Credential Values
+  - Generates the QR code and replaces the `qrCodeImage` placeholder
   - Returns the Parsed svg template